aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 Another issue might be that the certificate for the Thing is not activated: Open your Thing under _Manage > All devices > Things_.
 Under the _Certificates_ tab, there should be a certificate that is indicated as _Active_.

 ## To do

 1. Get a working understanding of the code in `pubsub.py` and explain this shortly in your report.
 The documentation can be found
    [here](https://github.com/aws/aws-iot-device-sdk-python-v2) (1 p)
 2. Explain how the Thing connects to your gateway, including TLS mutual authentication.
 Use relevant diagrams.
 (3 p)
 3. Modify `pubsub.py` to measure the latency of establishing the connection to the gateway.
 Note: Not the entire transfer time!
 Use, for example, the `time` module and `perf_counter()`.
+See
-See [documentation](https://docs.python.org/3/library/time.html#time.perf_counter).
+   [documentation](https://docs.python.org/3/library/time.html#time.perf_counter).
 Compare the measured time with the ping value optained from your local machine to your gateway (`ping IPADRESS`).
-(7 p)
+Analyze the results.
+(4 p)
 4. Repeat the steps above to create another Thing.
 Call it _Snoopy_subscriber_GROUPNAME_.
 We will try to simulate a malicious subscriber using this Thing.
 After creation, open the _Snoopy_subscriber_GROUPNAME_ thing (under _All Things_, _Things_).
 Then open the _Certificates_ tab and select the certificate.
 Now press _Detach_ to deactivate the certificate.
-Instead of using the `simthing_GROUPNAME`, use `Snoopy_Subscriber_GROUPNAME` and try to publish or subscribe to the same topic as before.
+Instead of using the `simthing_GROUPNAME`, use `snoopy_subscriber_GROUPNAME` and try to publish or subscribe to the same topic as before.
 What happens and why?
-(3 p)
+(2 p)

 ## Appendix